Kom El Deka: Current archaeological research

 Archaeological research on Kom el-Dikka was initiated in 1960 by Prof. Kazimierz Michałowski.
 At present, the work is still conducted by a Polish-Egyptian archaeological and conservation expedition from the Polish Centre of Mediterranean Archaeology University of Warsaw (PCMA UW) and the Egyptian Ministry of Tourism and Antiquities (formerly Ministry of Antiquities).
-The current project director is Dr. Grzegorz Majcherek from the PCMA UW.
+The current project director is Prof. Grzegorz Majcherek from the PCMA UW.

 Since 2017, tourists can visit the most important parts of the site.
 The archaeological park on Kom el-Dikka was designed by architect Wojciech Kołątaj, who had directed the archaeological expedition for several years and had reconstructed many of the buildings.
 For these achievements, he received the Professor Jan Zachwatowicz Award, presented by the Polish Committee of ICOMOS.

 Archaeology

 Bath complex

 The baths were constructed in the 4th century, though the exact dating is unclear.
 They were rebuilt at least twice, first after an earthquake in 447, and second after an earthquake in 535.
 Due to their size and symmetrical design, they were likely built with imperial funds.
 Their style is typical of Roman baths, featuring an apodyterium, frigidarium, tepidarium, destrictarium, sudatorium, caldarium, large pool, furnaces, and storerooms.
 The early construction was made of brick, but later the baths used a brick-on-block construction.
 This expansion added apartments and shops to the bath complex.
-The bath complex’s water was supplied by a large cistern, which was the only above ground water reservoir in the city.
+The bath complex's water was supplied by a large cistern, which was the only above ground water reservoir in the city.

 Auditoria

-The academic complex consists of at least twenty audioria, or lecture halls, split into two groups.
+The academic complex consists of at least twenty auditoria, or lecture halls, split into two groups.
 These would have served as a "university", or place of higher education, and serve as archaeological confirmation of the abundance of study of rhetoric, philosophy, and medicine in Alexandria from the 5th to 7th centuries AD.
 Their construction began with the other public works in the 4th century.
 There may be more auditoria, but only twenty have been excavated as of 2010.
 The two groups are divided by the passage to the bath complex, and it is likely that there are more groups across the street, but outside of the excavation area.
-Although most of the auditoria have the same orientation along the north-south axis; they differ in size and arrangement.
+Although most of the auditoria have the same orientation along the north–south axis; they differ in size and arrangement.
 All auditoria feature stone benches, with most having two or three benches along the walls or a horseshoe arrangement.
 Capacity was generally 20–30 students per lecture hall, with facilities comfortably supporting a total of 500–600 students.